grammyjs/website/site/docs/plugins/session.md

 Consequently, we skip the write operation, too.
 As a result, we achieve minimal read and write operations, but you can use session almost identical to before, just with a few `async` and `await` keywords mixed into your code.

-So what is necessary to use Lazy Sessions instead of the default (strict) ones?
+So what is necessary to use lazy sessions instead of the default (strict) ones?
 You mainly have to do three things:

 1. Flavor your context with `LazySessionFlavor` instead of `SessionFlavor`.